 Most importantly, be honest with yourself.
 If you notice increased tolerance, difficulty controlling use, or negative impacts on your daily life, consider speaking with a healthcare provider.
 Being proactive about your relationship with cannabis is a sign of maturity, not weakness.

-At Stoops NYC, we believe in honest conversations about both the joys and potential downsides of hash and other cannabis products.
+At Stoops, we believe in honest conversations about both the joys and potential downsides of hash and other cannabis products.
 Our team is always available to discuss responsible use strategies without judgment.

 Consumption Methods & Best Practices

-Hash can be consumed in various ways, each offering different experiences in terms of onset time, effect duration, and intensity.
+You can consume hash in various ways, each offering different experiences in terms of onset time, effect duration, and intensity.

 Pipes: Perhaps the simplest method, using a pipe designed for cannabis or hash.
 Small pieces of hash are placed in the bowl and heated directly with a flame.
 Some traditional hash pipes from regions like Morocco or India are specifically designed for hash consumption.